-City Airport opened in 1987 despite a campaign by local residents who felt it was wrong to build an airport so close to where people live in one of the poorest boroughs in the country(Newham).
+London City Airport opened in 1987 despite a campaign by local residents who felt it was wrong to build an airport so close to where people live in one of the poorest boroughs in the country, Newham.

-The airport promised it would be just served by quiet planes, ‘whispering jets’ they called them.
-But these promises were never kept.
-City has in the last few years received permission 50% increase in the number of planes using the airport which from 2019 will cap the number of planes to allowed to use the airport at 111,000.
+The airport promised it would be just served by quiet planes: so-called ‘whispering jets’.
+However, these promises were never kept.
+City has in the last few years received permission for a 50% increase in the number of planes using the airport which from 2019 will cap the number of planes to allowed to use the airport at 111,000.
 At present around 84,000 planes use it each year.
 The quieter turbo-prop aircraft are gradually being replaced by jets.